-The course is open to 12 graduate students who are currently engaged in work on a doctoral thesis on any topic in economic and/or social history, whether the period be modern, early modern or medieval.
-Preference will be given to students who will be in their 2nd or 3rd year of study in November 2018 (FTE); this excludes course work.
-The Society expects to recruit five academics (with recognised expertise in the field) to act as tutors on the course.
-The academic course leader is Dr Anne Murphy (University of Hertfordshire).
-Previous academic participants have included: Professor Jane Humphries (Oxford), Dr Robert Nash (Manchester), and Dr Judy Stephenson (UCL).
+The course is open to 12 graduate students who are currently engaged in work on a doctoral thesis on any topic in economic and/or social history in the medieval, early modern or modern periods.
+Preference will be given to students who will be in their 2nd or 3rd year of study in November 2019 (FTE); this excludes course work.
+Five academics (with recognised expertise in the field) will act as tutors on the course.
+The academic course leader is Professor Stephen Rigby (Manchester), and the other academic participants will be Dr David Clayton (York), Professor Jane Humphries (Oxford), Dr Robert Nash (Manchester), and Dr Judy Stephenson (UCL).
 Past courses have been very successful and have received very positive feedback from students.

 Each student will:

-- provide a one-page synopsis of the thesis setting out how the section/chapter fits in;
+- provide a one-page synopsis of the thesis setting out how the 3,000-word paper fits into it;

 - read other students' papers before the course and be prepared to comment on them in the research sessions;

 - act as respondent on one paper and provide the author with written comments;

 - chair another session.

 Apart from the plenary sessions, there will be workshops dealing with research methods and a session discussing academic careers.
 There will also be a number of opportunities for informal discussion between participants as all are expected to be resident for the full duration of the course, i.e. from Wednesday evening to Saturday lunchtime.
-Student questionnaires will be circulated at the end of the course for evaluation, reflection and a report to the Economic History Society.
-A photograph of participants will be taken for the EHS website.
+Students will be required to complete an evaluation questionnaire after the course.

 Students are expected to apply, in the first instance, to their departments for their travel costs and a contribution of £330 towards the cost of the course*, which will include all accommodation (in private ensuite rooms) and meals.
 The Society will support students who can demonstrate hardship and lack of access to departmental funds.

 Applications should please be made online via the link below.
-Any queries should please be directed to the Society's administrative secretary, Maureen Galbraith.
+Any queries should please be directed to the Society's administrator, Maureen Galbraith.

 Other important dates: